waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Agent Development - Future Consideration:
 -   **Pokédex Completion Strategist**: Suggests where to hunt for new Pokémon.
 (Idea retained, low priority)

-### Agent Review TODOs (Immediately after Pewter Gym):
+### Agent Review TODOs (PRIORITY TASKS):
-- `map_exploration_strategist_agent`: Review system prompt and internal logic due to past failures.
-Focus on pathfinding reliability and target prioritization.
+- `map_exploration_strategist_agent`: **PRIORITY REVIEW NOW.** Review system prompt and internal logic due to continued failures (e.g., Turn 1945).
+Focus on pathfinding reliability, target prioritization, and ensure A* logic (if used by agent or my manual `run_code`) is robust (e.g., use Turn 1902 A* version as a base, correctly handle ledges, object detection).
 If still unreliable, will rely on manual pathing.
+- `path_simplifier_agent`: **PRIORITY REVIEW NOW.** Review system prompt and logic due to failure in Turn 1946.
+Reliability is critical for efficient movement.
 - `item_finder_agent`: Review system prompt for better city building identification.
 Assess overall utility; consider deletion if not consistently valuable.
 - `wkg_transition_recorder_agent`: **Crucial Workflow Note:** This agent outputs a *list* of `manage_world_knowledge` tool calls.
 I *must* execute all subsequent calls it generates to ensure WKG integrity.
 Past failures were due to not processing its full multi-step output.
 Monitor closely for any further failures in its output generation.
 If it fails, investigate logic/schema adherence.
 - `capability_checker_agent`: Identify an opportunity to test this agent or reassess its necessity.
-- Consider implementing or discarding the 'Pokédex Completion Strategist' idea.
+- Pokédex Completion Strategist idea: **Discarded for now.** Focus on core progression and reliability of existing agents.

 ### General TODOs:
 - Systematically mark used warps (both ends) with 🚪 emoji, noting destination map and coordinates/entry point, using WKG for reference. **(Active)**